syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 * TimeLine

 ## Day View
-`DayView` is used to view a single day, and by default the current day is shown.
+`Day` view is used to view a single day, and by default the current day is shown.
 Appointments on a specific day will be scheduled on the basis of their duration in the respective time slots.

 {% tabs %}
 {% highlight xaml %}